pdp10/sbpipe/README.md

 model single and double parameter scan, sensitivity analysis and parameter estimation.

+### Environment variables for sb_pipe
+The following environmental variables need to be set up:
+- export SB_PIPE=/path/to/sb_pipe
+- export PATH=$PATH:${SB_PIPE}/sb_pipe

+The path to CopasiSE must be added to the PATH environmental variable
+- export PATH=$PATH:/path/to/CopasiSE

 ### Requirements
 In order to use sb_pipe, the following software must be installed:
 - Copasi 4.16 (model parameter estimation, simulation, analyses)